Volunteer with Elephants

 Age 18+

-This is a unique opportunity to volunteer in Namibia, monitor the rare desert-adapted elephant and work with communities to reduce and repair elephant damage.
-Spend a week working on community building projects, and a week tracking and monitoring herds of endangered desert elephants through Namibiaβs most spectacular scenery.
-Construct and repair water points, identify and track elephants, and help with elephant education programmes.
-Volunteer involvement is critical to the long-term success of the project.
+This is a unique opportunity to volunteer with elephants in Namibia, monitor the rare desert-adapted elephant and work with communities to reduce and repair elephant damage.
+Your program undertaking elephant conservation volunteer work will involve building projects within rural villages and a week tracking and monitoring herds of desert elephants through Namibia’s most spectacular scenery.
+You will construct and repair water points, identify and track elephants, and help with elephant education programmes.
+Volunteer involvement is critical to the long-term success of this elephant conservation project.

-Each volunteer contributes plays an enormous role in the conservation of desert elephants in Namibia.Β Volunteers can immediately see the positive difference their contribution makes to the human-elephant conflict.
-This elephant conservation programme is real grass roots conservation work, taking a holistic approach by working directly with communities, to ensure that humans and elephants can live peacefully and successfully together.
+Each elephant volunteer plays an enormous role in the conservation of wild elephants in Namibia.
+Volunteers can immediately see the positive difference their contribution makes to the human-elephant conflict.
+Our African elephant conservation project is real grassroots conservation work, taking a holistic approach by working directly with communities, to ensure that humans and elephants can live peacefully and successfully together.

 Project gallery